Cena

 While most often cena would be a simple affair, for wealthier Romans on special occasions it could be an elaborate banquet as described by Martial, Pliny, and Petronius.
 During these cenae, the host could show off their wealth and impress their guests, although some were prone to creating class distinctions between guests.
 Some of the surviving descriptions are prone to exaggeration such as the banquets of the emperor's written about in the Lives of the Twelve Caesars and the Lives of the Later Caesars.
-The 3rd century C.E. author, Athenaeus organizes his book Deipnosophists as a series conversations around the order of a dinner party and the meals served.
+The 3rd century C.E. author, Athenaeus organizes his book Deipnosophists as a series of conversations around the order of a dinner party and the meals served.